Christian Pulisic injury update: Chelsea reveal latest on USMNT star

 Good news for USMNT

-Whenever Pulisic returns for Chelsea, it is pretty clear that he will be fit to play in their World Cup qualifiers in October.
+Whenever Pulisic returns for Chelsea, it seems like he will be fit to play in their World Cup qualifiers in October.

 That is, obviously, great news for Gregg Berhalter.
 The USMNT face Jamaica, Panama and Costa Rica in October and they look like being pivotal clashes as the latter two nations have started well in qualifying.